xoxor4d/t4-rtx/README.md

 <div align="center" markdown="1">

 This client modification is made to make the game compatible with nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).
+How?
+By manually reimplementing fixed function rendering :)

 It does __not__ come with a 'rtx mod' -> meaning no custom models nor materials.

 A demo mod can be found over at modDB: https://www.moddb.com/mods/cod5-nacht-der-untoten-demo